-Jefferson County Fitting & Show Preparation Rule

-It is the intent that the 4-H'er take responsibility for caring for and grooming his/her own animals (refer to National Code of Ethics #3).
-If assistance is needed, it should be aimed at helping the 4-H'er learn new skills.
-ONLY the following persons will be allowed to assist:
+Jefferson County Fitting & Show Preparation Rule It is the intent that the 4-H'er/FFA take responsibility for caring for and grooming his/her own animals (refer to National Code of Show Ring Ethics).
+If assistance is needed, it should be aimed at helping the 4-H'er/FFA learn new skills.
+This includes all grooming, fitting, and putting on equipment.
+This is for EVERY SPECIES of animal.
+Any youth found in violation of this rule will be given a verbal warning.
+If additional violations occur, the exhibitor may be disqualified.